 Sara has written over thirty plays including commissions for the Soho Theatre, York Theatre Royal, and Nottingham Playhouse, and her work has been produced in France, Italy, Guadeloupe and Hong Kong.

 She was a writer on attachment at Chichester Festival Theatre, and her play A Thousand Days was a finalist for the Susan Smith Blackburn award.

-She was selected for the Collideoscope artists’ residency at Brighton Festival; and was Writer in Residence at the University of Brighton, both in 2014/15, In 2016, she initiated the project, Twelve Angry Women, produced at the Brighton Dome.
+She was selected for the Collideoscope artists’ residency at Brighton Festival; and was Writer in Residence at the University of Brighton, both in 2014/15; and in 2016, initiated the project, Twelve Angry Women, for which she wrote Cream Cakes.

 MA Screenwriting, London College of Printing, 1999

 - Convenor, Contemporary Dramaturgy, BA English and Drama year 3